rudkan/Pacman-MCTS/README.md

 To get started with this project, please follow the setup instructions in the INSTALL.md file.
 This will guide you through the process of installing all required dependencies and setting up the environment to run the game.

 # Contribution
 We welcome contributions from the community!
 Whether it's improving the algorithm, enhancing the AI’s strategies, or fixing bugs, please feel free to fork the repository and submit your pull requests.
-Check out the CONTRIBUTING.md file for more information on how to contribute.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.